- Designed and brought to market more than fifty products and hold thirty-five patents

 - Founded and built manuelsaez & partners, a design consultancy working with clients such as Crate & Barrel, Staples, CB2, Club Quarter Hotels, and Herman Miller

-- Established manufacturing operations in China for two clients
+- Established overseas manufacturing operations for two clients

 - Have written for Fast Company as a Design Expert contributor